Design has the power to improve people’s lives and to help create enterprises that drive prosperity and make better use of limited resources.

 A representative group of existing cognitive accessibility guidelines are placed under initial review, a draft evaluation framework established, and next steps identified.

-The preliminary report has been shared within the NHS, and has been well recieved across the sector.
-Further research is planned.
+The report has been circulated within the NHS, HMRC and HMCTS

 The Cognitive Accessibility for Digital Health 2020 2021 report on Academia.edu